Herbal medicine consultations put YOU at the centre, treating you as the unique individual you really are.

 If my approach resonates with you and you would like to explore how a course of treatments may benefit you please do give me a call.

-COVID-19: All appointments are currently being done via video platform or telephone.
+COVID-19: The majority of appointments are being done via video platform or telephone.
 Medicines may be collected or are posted out.

-My standard clinic days are Tuesdays and Thursdays.
+My standard clinic days are Tuesdays and Thursdays and appointments may be booked via this link.

 If you are looking at making an appointment for the first time I will need to make sure it is appropriate for the consultation to be undertaken remotely, rather than in person and I will go through a few checks with you at the time you book.